qgis/QGIS-Documentation/source/docs/developers_guide/unittesting.rst

 test dataset (a 10x10 raster).
 Then I ran the test and ran it, verifying that it did indeed fail (the cell count was 99 instead of 100).
 Then I went to fix the bug and reran the unit test and the regression test passed.
 I committed the regression test along with the bug fix.
-Now if anybody breakes this in the source code again in the future, we can immediatly identify that the code has regressed.
+Now if anybody breaks this in the source code again in the future, we can immediately identify that the code has regressed.
 Better yet before committing any changes in the future, running our tests will ensure our changes don't have unexpected side effects - like breaking existing functionality.